 “I’m going home by myself.
 You’re on your own.
 Somebody’ll come along and tend to you.
 Not a damn one of you can understand a word I’m saying.”

-He walks off on his horse leaving the mentally ill passengers to fend for themselves.
+He trots off on his horse leaving the mentally ill passengers to fend for themselves.
 He crosses a river and realises he’s being followed by puppies who have bonded with him.
 He is forced to save them as they almost drown.
 Now that he’s saved them he realises he does care for them a bit after all.
 The Ben Franklin Effect is quite often used in stories to precipitate a character arc.
 Now he must tend to them himself rather than just looking on as Mary Bee did it.

 When George feeds the women he is shown to have taken over the nurturing role.